Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 This Smith Family Garden Luau includes authentic performances from Hawaii, Tahiti, Samoa (exciting Fire knife dance), the Philippines, and Japan.

 Already have dinner plans?
-You can still book the luau “Show Only” for those who would like to only attend this inspiring performance about Aloha.
+You can still book the luau “Show Only,” skip the buffet, and only attend the inspiring performance about Aloha.
 Check latest rates and more information.

 Click to see my full Smith Family Luau review.